-The sight of snowflakes gently falling from the sky and coating the ground makes for a picturesque scene, but winter weather can be treacherous if you’re out driving or walking in it.
-Each year, more than 800 people die in car accidents on snow- and ice-slick roads.
+The sight of snowflakes gently falling from the sky, and coating the ground makes for a picturesque scene, but winter weather can be treacherous if you’re driving or walking in it.
+Each year, more than more than 1,000 people die in car accidents on slick roads.
 Another 1,300 succumb to hypothermia from exposure to cold.

 Putting a winter weather plan in place long before the first snowflake falls can keep you and your family warm and safe this year.
 Use these expert severe winter safety tips to help you get ready for the season.

-The day before a big winter storm, hardware stores and supermarkets are packed with shoppers making a last-minute effort to stock up.
-To avoid the rush, have your emergency kits assembled well ahead of the storm.
+The day before a big winter storm, hardware stores and supermarkets are packed with shoppers making last-minute efforts to stock up.
+To avoid the rush, have your emergency kits assembled well ahead of storms.
 Ideally, you need three sets of supplies: one for your home, another for your garage, and a third for your car.